-IMPORTANT: You cannot use iFolder 3.8 client to connect to an iFolder 3.2 server.
+IMPORTANT: You cannot use iFolder client for 3.9.2 version to connect to an iFolder 3.2 server.

-Set this as my default server If you have multiple servers connected to your account, select the Set this as my default server check box to set the selected server from the drop-down list of servers as the default Server when you create or upload an ifolder.
+Set this as my default server

-Parameter
+If you have multiple servers connected to your account, select the Set this as my default server check box to set the selected server from the drop-down list of servers as the default Server when you create or upload an ifolder.

-Description
+Parameter Description